‘FLUTE EMERGENCY’: A musician forgot his $22,000 instrument on a Chicago train. A homeless man found it.

 Meanwhile, Gabe Coconate, the owner of West Town Jewelry & Loan, told the Chicago Sun-Times he had already called police on Monday after his wife recognized the flute on a news report.
 Mcentee returned to his shop a couple of times, Coconate told the paper, but Chicago police advised him to hold onto it.

 “I go, ‘Listen man, it’s been all over the news.
-It’s not your flute.’”
-Coconate told the Sun-Times.
+It’s not your flute.’ ” Coconate told the Sun-Times.
 Police picked up the flute from the pawnshop on Wednesday, Rabin said.
 He flew back to Chicago on Thursday to get his instrument back, and played “Over the Rainbow” at the police station to say thank you.

 Retrieving the flute had little to do with its monetary worth, he said.

 “When I play, I always feel this emotion and sense of peace.
-I know in my heart that that’s my grandmother.”
-Rabin told The Post.
+I know in my heart that that’s my grandmother,” Rabin told The Post.
 “So today, when I finally got to hold the flute in my hands, I felt like it was my grandmother again.”

 Rabin says that although he wishes Mcentee had just given the flute to CTA’s lost-and-found, he hopes the tale of his lost flute can end up helping Mcentee, who said he sleeps on the Blue Line with his wife every night.
 Mcentee did not immediately respond to a request from The Post as of early Friday.